turingschool/backend-curriculum-site/module2/lessons/form_with.md

 <% end %>
 ```

+Notice the `local: true` option.
+**You must include this option for your form to work properly with the `form_with` helper**

+This helper is set to false by default when using the `form_with` helper.
+This is because `form_with` was built with performance improvements in mind.
+Within professional rails applications, this helper defaults to taking advantage of AJAX (Asynchronous JavaScript And XML) to send requests.
+We won't dive into the advantages and disadvantages of this just yet, but know that this option expects as JavaScript response as opposed to an HTML response.
+We aren't implementing JavaScript in our applications, so we want our request to be sent expecting an HTML response.

-In this example, we are binding our form to a new Dog object `Dog.new`.
+In the above example, we are binding our form to a new Dog object `Dog.new`.
 While this works from a functionality standpoint, we don't ever want to be reaching from our views into our database, so, we would want our controller to send this object to our views:

 ```ruby
 # app/controllers/dogs_controller.rb